alfhanDev/Python-Learning/notes/python-intro.md

 - Works on Windows, Mac, Linux, Raspberry Pi, etc.
 - Simple syntax similar to English
 - Shorter code than many languages
-- Interpreter → runs code immediately (fast to test ideas)
+- Interpreter so it runs code immediately (fast to test ideas)
 - Supports procedural, object-oriented, and functional programming

 ---